Ashu-766/Data-Analytics--Customer-Segmentation/README.md

 ## Analysis Approach
 ### 1. Data Quality Assessment and Data Cleaning
-The first step towards generating useful insights from the data was the data prepartion, quality assessment and data cleaning step.
-After the cleaning process exploratory data analysis on the dataset and identification customer purchasing behaviours to generate insights can be performed.
+The initial step to derive valuable insights from the data involved data preparation, quality assessment, and data cleaning.
+Once the data was cleaned, exploratory data analysis was performed to identify customer purchasing behaviors and generate insights.

-In the data cleaning step the data quality of the following datasets were first assesed.
-After a data quality assessment the following data quality issues was observed and the necessary process to mitigate the issue was followed :
+During the data cleaning phase, the quality of the following datasets was evaluated.
+After assessing data quality, the following issues were identified and addressed accordingly:
 - <b>CustomerDemographics.xlsx</b> :
-  - 1 Irrelevent column was present and such columns were dropped from the dataset.
+  - One irrelevant column was found and removed from the dataset.
-  - There were 5 columns were Missing values were present.
-For such columns based on the volumne of the missing values either the records were dropped or appropiate values were imputed at places of missing values
+  - Five columns contained missing values.
+Depending on the volume of missing data, either the records were removed or appropriate values were imputed.
-  - For gender column there was no standardisation of data.
-Based on the values available the column data was standardised to remove data inconsistency.
+  - The gender column lacked standardization.
+The data was standardized to eliminate inconsistencies.
-  - The Date of Birth column was transformed to create a new feature column 'Age' and 'Age Group' to check for discripency of age distribution.
-An <b>outlier</b> was observed and the record was removed.
+  - The Date of Birth column was transformed to create new 'Age' and 'Age Group' features to check for discrepancies in age distribution.
+One outlier was identified and removed.
-  - Checked whether there are duplicate records present in the dataset.
-In this dataset there were no duplicate records.
+  - Checked for duplicate records; none were found.
 - <b>NewCustomerList.xlsx</b> :
-  - 5 Irrelevent column was present and such columns were dropped from the dataset.
+  - Five irrelevant columns were found and removed.
-  - There were 4 columns were Missing values were present.
-For such columns based on the volumne of the missing values either the records were dropped or appropiate values were imputed at places of missing values
+  - Four columns had missing values.
+Records with missing values were either dropped or imputed based on the volume of missing data.
-  - The Date of Birth column was transformed to create a new feature column 'Age' and 'Age Group' to check for discripency of age distribution.
+  - The Date of Birth column was used to create 'Age' and 'Age Group' features to check for age distribution discrepancies.
-  - There was no data inconsistency.
+  - No data inconsistencies were found.
-  - Checked whether there are duplicate records present in the dataset.
-In this dataset there were no duplicate records.
+  - Checked for duplicate records; none were found.
 - <b>Transaction_data.xlsx </b>:
-  - The product_first_sold_date column is not in datetime format.
-The data type of this column was changed from int64 to datetime format.
+  - The product_first_sold_date column was not in datetime format.
+It was converted from int64 to datetime.
-  - There were 7 columns were Missing values were present.
-For such columns based on the volumne of the missing values either the records were dropped or appropiate values were imputed at places of missing values
+  - Seven columns had missing values.
+Depending on the volume, records were either dropped or imputed.
-  - A new feature column 'Profit' was created which is basically the difference between list price and standard price.
+  - A new 'Profit' feature was created as the difference between the list price and standard price.
-  - There was no data inconsistency.
+  - No data inconsistencies were found.
-  - Checked whether there are duplicate records present in the dataset.
-In this dataset there were no duplicate records.
+  - Checked for duplicate records; none were found.
 - <b>CustomerAddress.xlsx</b> :
-  - For states column there was no standardisation of data.
-Based on the values available the column data was standardised to remove data inconsistency.
+  - The states column lacked standardization.
+It was standardized to remove inconsistencies.
-  - There were certain customer IDs from Customer Dempgraphics table which were getting dropped in the Address table.
+  - Some customer IDs from the Customer Demographics table were missing in the Address table.

 ### 2. Exploratory Data Analysis on Customer Segments
-After the data cleaning process, exploratory analysis on the dataset is performed and the following insights are obtained :
+After cleaning the data, exploratory analysis was conducted, revealing the following insights:
 - <b>New vs Old Customers Age Distribution</b><br>
-  - Most New customers are aged between 40-49 also for Old Customers the most of them are aged between 40-49
+  - Most new and old customers are aged between 40-49.
-  - The lowest number of customers for both the types of customers is present in the age bracket under 20 and above 80 age groups.
+  - The fewest customers are in the under-20 and over-80 age groups for both new and old customers.
-  - The automobile company is popular among New Customers among the age groups 20-29 and 40-49.
+  - The company is popular among new customers aged 20-29 and 40-49.
-  - A steep drop in customers is observed in the 30-39 age group among the New Customers<br>
+  - A significant drop in customers is observed in the 30-39 age group among new customers.<br>
   <table>
   <tr>
     <td><b>Old Customers by Age Distribution</b></td>